-East Devon District Council is introducing a new recycling and waste service in two phases starting in Exmouth from mid-February 2017 and rolling out to the rest of the district from June 2017.
+East Devon District Council is introducing a new recycling and waste service in two phases.
+The service started in Exmouth on February 16 and will roll out to the rest of the district from June 2017.

 The new service will mean that the district’s 68,000 households will be able to recycle more than ever before as every week we will be collecting new items which are:

 - Cardboard – such as egg boxes, kitchen and toilet roll tubes, cardboard boxes, card for packaging such as toys, clean cardboard food packaging (cereal boxes and cardboard sleeves).